jerryshi042003/jerryshi042003/README.md

 ## "Data Scientist"
-is a means to explore my interests in tennis, transportation, and streaming.
-I want to learn about the entire data pipeline and its product cycle.
-It is enriching to keep learning skills outside my expertise.
-I am easily excited by the passion of others, and
+is a means to explore my interests in tennis, transportation, and streaming data.
+I love side projects and love to work with motivated people.
+Right now, I'm seeking an environment where I can be around technical mentors.

-*I am seeking a experienced startup founder/manager to work with.*
+*I am especially looking for startups in the Bay or New York Area.
+Please contact me at jerryshi042003@gmail.com*

 ### Projects